ObolNetwork/charon/docs/architecture.md

 sends them to `ParSigEX` as a batch, then updates them to `Status=Broadcasted` in a transaction.

-An `aggregator` worker goroutine, triggered periodically and by `StoreExternal` and by `broadcaster` queries all `Status=Broadcasted` entries, and if sufficient entries exist for a duty, sends them to the `SigCombiner` component and update them to `Status=Aggregated`.
+An `aggregator` worker goroutine, triggered periodically and by `StoreExternal` and by `broadcaster` queries all `Status=Broadcasted` entries, and if sufficient entries exist for a duty, sends them to the `SigAgg` component and update them to `Status=Aggregated`.
 Entries older than `X?` epochs are set to `Status=Expired`.

 > ⁉️ What about the race condition where some partial signatures are received AFTER others of the same duty reached threshold and was aggregated?
 Currently, they will Expire.